 On the Admin sidebar, go to Content > Elements > Pages.

-Find the page where you want to place the block, and open in edit mode.
+Find the page where you want to place the block and open it in edit mode.

-Select the Custom Layout Update that you want to apply to the page.
+Select the layout update that you want to apply to the page.

 Step 4: Save and refresh cache